SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Western University of Health Sciences College of Osteopathic Medicine of the Pacific discussed a wide range of topics such as empathy, ethical dilemmas, social media's role in medicine, and personal strengths and weaknesses.
-While some interviews were more conversational, others involved Multiple Mini Interview (MMI) format questions with scenarios on team dynamics, ethical issues in healthcare, and decision-making scenarios, potentially subject to a nondisclosure agreement.
+Students said most interesting question asked at Western University of Health Sciences College of Osteopathic Medicine of the Pacific discussed a wide range of topics including ethical dilemmas, social media impact on medicine, personal strengths and weaknesses, regional language proficiency, and patient scenarios.
+Additionally, respondents mentioned Multiple Mini Interview (MMI) questions which required them to maintain nondisclosure due to the format of the interview.

 What was the most difficult question?